SceneTrilogy: On Human Scene-Sketch and its Complementarity with Photo and Text: Experiments

-\textbf{Evaluation Metric:} In line with FG-SBIR research, we use Acc.@q accuracy, i.e. percentage of sketches having true matched photo in the top-q list.
-For sketch/image captioning, we measure accuracy using standard metrics (a higher number is better) BELU (B) 1-4 \cite{papineni2002bleu}, CIDEr (C) \cite{vedantam2015cider}, ROUGE (R) \cite{lin2004rouge}, METEOR (M) \cite{denkowski2014meteor}, and SPICE \cite{anderson2016spice}.
+\keypoint{Evaluation Metric:} In line with FG-SBIR research, we use Acc.@q \cite{sain2020crossmodal} defined as the percentage of sketches having a true matched photo in the top-q list.
+For sketch/image/subjective captioning, we use standard metrics BELU (B) 1-4 \cite{papineni2002bleu}, CIDEr (C) \cite{vedantam2015cider}, ROUGE (R) \cite{lin2004rouge}, METEOR (M) \cite{denkowski2014meteor}, and SPICE \cite{anderson2016spice}.
+Following \cite{wang2017agcvae}, we generate $100$ candidate captions and employ consensus re-ranking using CIDEr to select the best candidate caption.